MooersLab/modular-annotated-bibliography-typst/README.md

 ### Downsides to Typst
-- Poor support for downloading your project from the **typst.app**.
-You can only download the PDF of your project with a single click of the button.
 - The supported fonts on the webservice differ from locally available fonts.
 - No strong support from sourcing files outside of the current project.
 - The manual installation of these packages locally is convoluted; a package manager for typst packages is needed.